Response to CoronaVirus (Covid-19)

-The State of Illinois has banned gatherings of 1,000+ persons and has recommended that gathering of 250+ peoples be postponed.
+The State of Illinois has banned gatherings of 10 + persons.
 This ban is currently in effect and the State will reassess in 30 days.

-In compliance with the ban, we will be limiting attendance to our church services.
+In compliance with the ban, we will be virtual church services.
 We will also be taking the following precautions in order to minimize exposure and help to keep everyone safe.

 - Refrain from shaking hands or hugging.

 - Keep your distance when communicating with others.

 - If you have any symptoms, please do not attend service.
 Skip a service or two so we don’t risk exposure to our nurseries, children’s classes, or adult congregation.

 - We will be distributing extra hand sanitizer at each entry door, in front of classrooms, and in foyers.
 Please use them excessively when at church.

 These are just good health measures; however, as your Pastor, we are doing our best to comply with the government requests and take care of our church family.

 We want to be clear that nobody has been exposed nor has any church member tested positive for CoronaVirus.
 We are doing this as a precautionary measure in an effort to comply with the State's directive and to keep all who attend our services as safe as possible.

 President Donald J. Trump has called Sunday, March 15 a National Day of Prayer.
 No matter where you are please take some time and turn aside to join believers and fellow Americans to pray for healing for our nation and to stand against this evil.